 This lead to visitors asking how it’s done and that lead to me running workshops at my new 'messy work' studio in Callington

-The course price is £50.00 each.
-That includes a 16 x 16 inch canvas all pouring medium, paint and silicone oil.
-With this method of painting you spend more time making up the paints and preparing your canvas, the actual pouring is relatively fast.
-Your painting will be dry in about 3 weeks, I will give it 2 coats of lacquer and it will be ready to collect
+The course price is £50.00 .
+That includes a 12 x 12" canvas and all the materials to produce your own piece of original arr.
+Your painting will be dry in about 3 weeks, I will give it 2 coats of lacquer and it will be ready to collect.,,

-This method of painting develops naturally it continues to change until the paint starts to set.
+This method of painting develops naturally, it continues to change until the paint starts to set.
 That is the surprise of the finished piece.
-You will also pour on 3 tiles which you will get back sealed with your canvas when they are dry.

 The course covers the following: